Doris’s chronic schizophrenia put into remission bringing hope to many

 That was the first 2/3’s of Doris’s mental illness and life.
 Her medication brought her little respite and the relief came at a very high price indeed.
 She had multiple medical conditions and she was obese, weighing over 300 lbs.
 Psychiatrically, she was often suicidal, delusional, and paranoid with both auditory and visual hallucinations.
 Her life was hell, both physically and mentally.

-When hope began
+When hope appeared

 Then she found Dr. Eric Westman at Duke University Medical Center.
 She went to him seeking relief from obesity.
 When she left, her life was more intact that it had been since her diagnosis more than half a century earlier.
 (1) Dr. Westman and Doris thought they were helping her lose weight.
 They ended up improving her mental health as well.

 When she started at Duke, Doris was on both antipsychotic and mood stabilizing medications.
 However, she was still psychiatrically very ill.
 Her suicidal ideas, delusions, hallucinations, and paranoia persisted.
 She tried to kill herself multiple times.
 Doris desperately wanted to end her suffering, and that was the only hope she could see – death.
 She was an example of what can happen in psychiatry – symptoms can persist despite the best treatments we have to offer, and side effects can be significant.

 The doctors were treating Doris for weight loss.
 So they put her on their standard protocol.
 A ketogenic diet limiting net carbohydrates to 20 grams per day.
 She ate mostly fat and protein.
 The doctors never measured to see the degree to which Doris was in ketosis.
 But they did note the significant weight loss that is suggestive of ketosis.
 Her total weight loss was 150 pounds over the course of years.

 What happened to the psychosis?